merely-useful/r-rse/CONTRIBUTING.md

 1. Keep code chunks no longer than 70 characters long, since the PDF output will be a bit tight.

+## Language considerations

+- Write in plain, international English.
+- Write in the active voice.
+The assumed reader for "you" refers to:
+    - The learner when writing in chapters and learning content.
+    - The instructor for instructor sections and appendices.

 ## Using R packages in the book